speced/bikeshed/README.md

    as tabs `<pre>` contents (after removing the prefix) are auto-converted into two spaces (because tabs are enormous by default in HTML - 8 spaces wide!), and so the leftover leading whitespace will never match the `<pre>` tag's prefix.

+3. The textual macros of the form [FOO] disappear entirely from the generated document, and will need to be replaced manually.
+   It would be easy to make these work if they only showed up in content, but the fact that there are valid use-cases for putting them in attributes makes it harder to keep around in-band information about replacing them.